Palestine Marathon: The 2017 event

-The 2017 Palestine Marathon took place on March 31 with the same route as the previous years.
+The 2017 Palestine Marathon took place on 31 March with the same route as the previous years.
 For the first year, the race included a 2k "family race", alongside the 10 km, half marathon and full marathon races.
 The race had approximately 5,500 to 6000 registered participants from 65 different countries, including 150 from the United Kingdom.
 The number of registered female participants reached 50% of registrations for the first time in the Palestine Marathon's history - far above the global average of 30%.
 500 runners with disabilities competed in the event; Bethlehem Governor Jibrin al-Bakri said that the event “opens the space for reinforcing spots and concentrating on different social cases including rights of people with disabilities.”
 For the first time, the POC took direct responsibility for organising the race, changing the event's name from "Right to Movement" to "Free Movement".

 36 of the 50 registered participants from Gaza were denied permits to travel to the event, along with six sports administrators.
 For the third time, 2015 winner Nader al-Masri was banned from participating.

-British comedian and noted marathon runner Eddie Izzard registered to run the 2017 Palestine Marathon; however, he came under criticism from the Palestinian Boycott, Divestment and Sanctions movement for performing a gig in Tel Aviv the day prior to the event.
-The event organisers released a statement via Twitter that Izzard "cannot run" if he performed the show; Izzard replied in a statement that the Palestinian Authority was allowing him to run, but due to "others" not wanting him to, he would not participate.
+British comedian and noted marathon runner Eddie Izzard registered to run the 2017 Palestine Marathon.
+However, he was criticized by the Palestinian Boycott, Divestment and Sanctions movement because he had performed a gig in Tel Aviv the day prior to the event.
+The event organisers released a statement via Twitter that Izzard "cannot run" if he performed the show.
+Izzard replied in a statement that the Palestinian Authority was allowing him to run, but due to "others" not wanting him to, he would not participate.

 The 2018 event

-The Palestine marathon in 2018 took place on March 23 with the same route as the previous years.
+The Palestine Marathon in 2018 took place on 23 March with the same route as the previous years.
 The race had over 7000 participants - the largest number ever, despite participants from Gaza being denied permits to travel to the event.

 The 2019 event

-The Palestine Marathon on March 22, 2019.
+The Palestine Marathon was held on 22 March 2019.